jenhuls/flow-css/README.md

 > A proposal for structuring CSS in web projects.

 There are a bunch of various CSS guidelines, methodologies and blueprints available on the Internet.
-I did research (briefly) on numbers of leading projects before coming down to draft this document.
+I did research (briefly) on a number of leading projects before drafting this document.

 Here’s a list of a few of main existing guidelines which I looked into: